LIPS-scheme/lips/docs/docs/lips/functional-helpers.md

 ```

 This function helps in composing functions with functions like `curry`. `unset!` is a function that
-removes the biding of the first appearance of the object.
+removes the binding of the first appearance of the object.
 Here we define take inside the current
 environment and you can `unset!` it, to get the original value back.

 ## Combinations of functions